openmobilehub/android-omh-maps/CONTRIBUTING.md

 }
 ```

-3. Below the plugins` add the next code:
+3. Below the `plugins` add the following code in `android-base-lib.gradle.kts`:

 ```kotlin
 publishing {